smick/video-squisher/README.md

 ## Installation

 1. Install Python 3.6 or higher, if not already installed.
 2. Install FFmpeg on your system.
 Follow the installation instructions on the [official FFmpeg website](https://www.ffmpeg.org/download.html).
+If you're on OS X you can use brew `brew install ffmpeg`.

 ## Usage